Mount Sanqing: Biodiversity

 Located in a humid subtropical climate zone, Mount Sanqing and the surrounding national park is relatively biodiverse.
-Over 2300 plant and 400 vertebrate species have been described within the park boundaries, some of which are threatened with extinction.
+Over 2,300 plant and 400 vertebrate species have been described within the park boundaries, some of which are threatened with extinction.

 Flora

 There are many vegetation types in Mount Sanqing, including evergreen broad-leaved forests, warm temperate coniferous forests, warm temperate needle and broad-leaved mixed forests, bamboo forests, temperate needle and broad-leaved mixed forests, evergreen and deciduous broad-leaved mixed forests, coppice forests, and mountain top meadow coppice forests.
 This, coupled with the isolated topography of the region and its status as an Ice-Age refugium, has allowed high rates of floral biodiversity and endemism.
-Mount Sanqing protects many conifer species in particular, including rare varieties of Pseudotsuga sinensis gaussenii and Tsuga spp.
+Mount Sanqing protects many conifer species in particular, including rare varieties of Pseudotsuga sinensis var. gaussenii and Tsuga spp.
 19 of the plants found in the park were listed on the IUCN Red List as of 2003.